SableRaf/Filters4Processing/README.md

   // Draw the image on the scene image( myImage, 0, 0 );

-  // Applies the shader to the scene filter( myFilter );
+  // Applie the shader to the scene filter( myFilter );

 }